 The intensity of the rain and the materials used on the crossbow are some things to consider.

-- Long and wooden crossbows are usually from a single piece of wood.
+- Long and wooden crossbows are usually made from a single piece of wood.
 If you use wooden crossbows, you don’t have to worry about the rain.
-Wetness can’t make the glue on the wood come undone and render the crossbow.
+Wetness can’t make the glue on the wood come undone and render the crossbow useless.

 - Steel crossbows will not make you feel worried about the rain either.
 Rust will not set in over a bit of water for steel crossbows.
 But you must do the “after” cleaning.